-- You pay for project's costs: invoices, receipts, staff salaries etc.; - You e-mail a list of all the transactions (paid for in a given month or quarter) and a grant claim (templates will be provided) to this address: clidproject@newcastle.gov.uk by an agreed deadline; - You send us certified copies of all financial evidence related to this claim (e.g. staff salary records such as pay slips, employers costs, payroll payments, staff timesheets as well as invoices, receipts, bank statements, check stubs etc.) by an agreed deadline; you can choose if you send: - o scanned evidence (pdf files) to clldproject@newcastle.gov.uk; or - hard copies to the address: Julita Kasperska, Programme Support Officer, Newcastle City Council, Place Directorate, Economic Development Unit, Civic Centre, 9th floor, Newcastle upon Tyne, NE1 8QH:
+- You pay for project's costs: invoices, receipts, staff salaries etc.; - You upload onto a Teams channel (dedicated to your project) a list of all the transactions (paid for in a given month or quarter) and a grant claim (templates will be provided); alternatively you can email this to: clldproject@newcastle.gov.uk by an agreed deadline; - You upload onto a Teams channel (dedicated to your project) copies of all financial evidence related to this claim (e.g. staff salary records such as pay slips, employers costs, payroll payments, staff timesheets as well as invoices, receipts, bank statements, check stubs etc.) by an agreed deadline; all evidence needs to be certified to be a true copy of the original; - Julita Kasperska, Programme Support Officer, will check your grant claim and verify evidence for all your transactions she may visit you to check the